Full Code

 3. get_user_profiles

-# Get comprehensive user profile
+# Get the full user profile

 profiles = await get_user_profiles()